RylanSchaeffer/AstraFellowship-When-Do-VLM-Image-Jailbreaks-Transfer/README.md

 # When Do Universal Image Jailbreaks Transfer Between Vision-Language Models?

-This repository contains the code for the paper
-[When Do Universal Image Jailbreaks Transfer Between Vision-Language Models?](https://www.arxiv.org/abs/2407.15211).
+This repository contains code and figures for our paper [When Do Universal Image Jailbreaks Transfer Between Vision-Language Models?](https://www.arxiv.org/abs/2407.15211).

 [![arXiv](https://img.shields.io/badge/arXiv-2407.15211-df2a2a.svg?style=for-the-badge)](https://arxiv.org/abs/2407.15211)